cqsupport/greplog/README.md

 # greplog
-Script for grepping the CQ5.x and AEM6.x error log files.
+Script for grepping Sling, CQ5.x and AEM6.x error log files.
+The script outputs the log messages and their stack traces and allows filtering by regex and by date/time range.

 ```